-The gastroenterology team at UC San Diego Health System is engaged in research efforts that are shaping the way gastrointestinal disease is treated across the country.
+The gastroenterology team at UC San Diego Health is engaged in research efforts that are shaping the way gastrointestinal disease is treated across the country.
 Our physician-scientists are active in numerous research projects and clinical studies.

 Our gastroenterologists are currently examining: